-Education about humanism is a crucial aspect of Humanists UK’s work.
+Education is an important part of Humanists UK’s work.

 In this section you can find pages for teachers, students, and parents to support education about humanism, whether in religious education, philosophy and ethics, or in other areas of the school curriculum.

 For free, downloadable teaching resources, including lesson plans, classroom activities, presentations, videos, and humanist perspectives on a range of topics studied in school, see our website Understanding Humanism.
 Teachers can also find guidance and information about CPD opportunities.

 We also provide free humanist speakers for schools, colleges, or community groups.
 To request a visit from a school speaker click here.
 To find out more information about becoming a school speaker, click here.

 Our free online courses provide an excellent way to develop your knowledge about humanism and meet others keen to engage in conversation.